SpenceKonde/ATTinyCore/avr/extras/ATtiny_x5.md

 ### UART (Serial) Support
 There is no hardware UART.
 If running off the internal oscillator, you may need to calibrate it to get the speed close enough to the correct speed for UART communication to work.
 The core incorporates a built-in software serial named Serial - this uses the analog comparator pins, in order to use the Analog Comparator's interrupt, so that it doesn't conflict with libraries and applications that require PCINTs.
 TX is AIN0, RX is AIN1.
 Although it is named Serial, it is still a software implementation, so you cannot send or receive at the same time.
 The SoftwareSerial library may be used; if it is used at the same time as the built-in software Serial, only one of them can send *or* receive at a time (if you need to be able to use both at the same time, or send and receive at the same time, you must use a device with a hardware UART).
 While one should not attempt to particularly high baud rates out of the software serial port, [there is also a minimum baud rate as well](TinySoftSerialBaud.md)

 To disable the RX channel (to use only TX), the following commands should be used after calling Serial.begin().
-No special action is needed to disable the TX line if only RX is needed.
+No special action is needed to disable the TX line if only RX is needed, other than setting the pin to be an input if desired.
 ```
 ACSR &=~(1<<ACIE);
-ACSR |=~(1<<ACD);
+ACSR |= (1<<ACD);
 ```

 ### Servo Support